Supported Operating Systems

 This depends entirely on your use case.
 How much data will you be working with and storing in the system?
 We have installations from 100MB up to 10s of GB.
 In addition to the actual memory for storing the database, you should make sure that you have the means to backup the database somewhere.
 If you are using a SQLite database, the data disk size applies to the SystemWeaver application server since the database is ideally stored there (for optimized performance) and not on a different server machine.

 With regards to memory, this is where a SystemWeaver Server needs something in order to keep access performance high.
-It has in-memory database technology and you should make sure that you have enough RAM.
+It has in-memory database technology so you should make sure that you have enough RAM, and monitor it as your database grows.

 The memory allocated to the main server should be at least 3 times the size of the database.
 For example, if the database is 10GB, you need a minimum of 30GB RAM for the server to function.
 If slave servers are included in the installation, the memory allocated to the main server should be equal to the number calculated as described above (e.g., 30GB) X 3.
 So, for this example, 90GB.